What is an uninsurable peril?

 An uninsurable peril is a risk that your insurance company refuses to cover by default.
 Some examples include:

-However, just like most things concerning finances and insurance, it’s not as black and white as it may seem.
-An uninsurable event, like an earthquake, might not be covered in and of itself — but if that earthquake results in a housefire, fire damage is typically covered by standard home and tenant insurance policies.
+Insurance isn’t always black and white.
+For example, an uninsurable event, like an earthquake, might not be covered in and of itself — but if that earthquake results in a housefire, fire damage is typically covered by standard home and tenant insurance policies.

 But what happens if you do find yourself knee deep in water unexpectedly or suddenly sharing your home with a family of rodents?